kavyan555/quizz/README.md

 ---

 ## *Conclusion*
 This pipeline ensures efficient data handling, AI-powered quiz generation, user management, and a responsive frontend.
 Continuous monitoring and evaluation ensure the system remains performant and scalable.
-Enhanced AI feedback and personalized recommendations improve the user experience, making the platform engaging and educational.
+Improves the user experience, making the platform engaging and educational.